Swissbite/swissbite/projects.md

 # Projects I worked on in the last ~5 years

 Side note: This list may not be complete.
-This are the projects I can note on my resumee and are - therefore - not sensitiv
+These are the projects I can note on my resume and are - therefore - not sensitive.

 ## 2020 - today - [EnergieSchweiz.ch](https://www.energieschweiz.ch)
 Relaunch [energieschweiz.ch](https://www.energieschweiz.ch), redesign of the architecture to a completely headless, content reusable and statically generated site with many services and tools.